 Most of the time, parents and teachers work as a team to help students.
 But from time to time, a parent’s request goes way beyond a teacher’s job description.
-Enjoy these stories from teachers about the most outrageous requests from parents, and be sure to include your own in the comments at the end!
+Enjoy these stories from teachers about the most outrageous requests they’ve received from parents!

-1. Could you just go ahead and tell her it’s dinner time?
+Could you just go ahead and tell her it’s dinnertime?

 “A mom called me one time and asked why I hadn’t taught her kindergarten child how to get dressed.
 Because if I had taught him right, she said, he wouldn’t need so much of her help getting ready in the morning.” —P.F.